24hourkirtan/audio-streaming-apis/pages/setup/forever.md

 $ forever stopall
 ```

-The server can be stopped by its PID if more than one instance of Node.js is running.
+The project can be stopped by its PID if more than one instance of Node.js is running.